deanna-stover/coursesCNU/2020/idst270fall2020/twine.md

 * Underfunded schools/communities
 * LGTBQ rights (historical as in the case of Oscar Wilde or in recent memory)
 * AI and anything related to gender, race, (dis)ability, and/or sexuality.

+I do expect you to do academic research that backs up the choices your player is given in the game itself, so please don't choose a topic if you are unwilling to have your beliefs questioned.
+I also want everyone to be respectful and kind to their classmaes, so be aware of the language and framing you use when addressing controversial topics.

 _____